ThisZW/virtual-stock-demo/README.md

 cd server && yarn dev
 #frontend
 cd client && yarn start
-#also make sure that mongodb is install and create a database ttp-test
+#also make sure that mongodb is installed and there should be a db called ttp-test
 ```